jackdewinter/pymarkdown/docs/rules/rule_md027.md

 >  This is text
 ```

-Most of the exceptions for triggering this rule are detailed in the following section
+Many of the exceptions for triggering this rule are detailed in the following section
 on Correct Scenarios.
 One that bears special mention is the Link Reference Definition
 element.
 A Link Reference Definition element that has extra spaces in the non-Label
 and non-Title parts of the element will trigger this rule: